superdrdood/veizy11ty/posts/2019/07/njpw-g1-climax-29-night-7/index.md

   - "wrestling"
 layout: layouts/post.njk
 coverImage: "G129-7.jpg"
+excerpt: "G1 on a Saturday so I get to watch it live.
+Nice nice nice.
+A Block woo!"
 ---
 G1 on a Saturday so I get to watch it live.
 Nice nice nice.
 A Block woo!

 ## Jon Moxley & Shota Umino vs Juice Robinson and Yota Tsuji